vbelanger/core-bot/README.md

 ### Database

 The bot uses Cosmos DB to manage its trigger words and messages.
-It assumes that a database with id `corebot` exists and has two containers, `quotes` and `triggers`.
-You'll need to set up the database yourself by creating these two containers.
+On startup, it creates a `corebot` database (if not created already) with two containers, `quotes` and `triggers`.

 ### Environment